Waitematā railway station: City Rail Link

-Eastern tunnel capacity
+Capacity

+The station was designed to serve up to 10,500 passengers during the peak hour as a terminus.
+Capacity of the five platforms was constrained by the 9.3 m width of the 426 m long double-track access tunnel.
+Early forecasts predicted that while double-tracking of the surrounding rail network would improve peak time train congestion, the capacity of the corridor would not be reached until about 2020.
+Growth in train patronage and increased services resulted in the tunnel being at maximum capacity from 2011, almost 10 years earlier than predicted.

-A proposed alternative to the City Rail Link (CRL) to increase capacity was the duplication of the existing eastern Britomart approach tunnel.
-This would have required a new twin track tunnel approximately 500 metres long to be constructed parallel to the existing twin-track tunnel, resulting in four tracks from Quay Park Junction and retaining Britomart as a terminus.
+A proposal to increase capacity was the duplication of the existing eastern Britomart approach tunnel.
+This would have required a new twin track tunnel approximately 500 metres long to be constructed parallel to the existing twin-track access tunnel, resulting in four tracks from Quay Park Junction and retaining Britomart as a terminus.
 Estimated costs were $150 million to $200 million, with 4–5 years to plan and build.
-Such a project would have allowed the same capacity increase as the CRL at approximately one sixth to one fifth the cost, but without any of the additional benefits that the two new CRL underground stations or the more direct route to the Western Line will provide.

-Initially seen as an inferior, but cheaper and more politically acceptable alternative to the CRL tunnel, the duplicate eastern approach also gained favour as a stop gap implementation due to the comparatively short build time.
-Even if planning had commenced immediately, the CRL might not have become operational until several years after the maximum capacity of the existing corridor was reached.
-Moreover, while seen as an alternative to the CRL through connection tunnel, the duplicate eastern tunnel would not have precluded it from being built.

-A feature that came into operation in 2011 in time for the 2011 Rugby World Cup and allowed an increase in capacity of the existing tunnel is 'bi-directional signalling', which allows a train to leave on the same track on which it entered – freeing it from having to cross over other tracks which may not be safely clear of other trains.
-In 2019, funding was agreed to restore a five-year commuter train trial between Papakura and Hamilton, with a one-seat journey to Britomart being the eventual aim.
+A feature that came into operation in 2011 that allowed an increase in capacity is 'bi-directional signalling', which allows a train to leave on the same track on which it entered – freeing it from having to cross over other tracks which may not be safely clear of other trains.

-2025 Capacity limit
+In July 2015, it was reported that the number of trains able to enter and leave the station was 20 per hour.
+Patronage on Auckland's rail network increased from 2.5 million journeys in July 2003 to just over 14.2 million in July 2015, and by April 2017 had reached 19 million journeys.

-The station's passenger capacity was reduced in 2025 by a Fire safety management plan.
+The station's passenger capacity was reduced in 2025 by a fire safety management plan.
 Despite originally having five platforms, only three of these platforms can be occupied by 6-car trains at any point in time, to limit the number of passengers in the underground area.

+With the opening of the CRL, most trains no longer terminate at Waitematā.
+Platforms 1 and 4 are the through platforms, while platforms 2 and 3 are dedicated stabling platforms.
+CRL has increased peak capacity to 19,000 passengers an hour.